YuRuiii/YuRuiii/README.md

 About me:

 - Senior student @Nanjing University, majoring in Artificial Intelligence
-- Rookie in field of Reinforcement Learning and Deep Learning
+- Rookie in the field of Reinforcement Learning and Deep Learning
 - Currently working on:
   - Application of RL on financial trading
   - A toolbox for Visual RL